RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 **Proposal** Change the status indicators so they use either text (if possible), or shape, in addition to colour.
 Improve the colour contrast for better clarity without colour vision.
 Add information explaining what the status means.

 ![Screenshot](/assets/ghosts/ss06.png)
-Status indicator in Browse Listeners, using text {:.caption}
+Status indicator in Browse Listeners, using colour and text {:.caption}

 ![Screenshot](/assets/ghosts/ss07.png)
-Status indicator in forum, using text
+Status indicator in forum, using colour and text {:.caption}
-{:.caption}

 ![Screenshot](/assets/ghosts/ss08.png){:.auto}
-Status indicators in chat list, using shape and text {:.caption}
+Status indicators in chat list, using colour, shape and text {:.caption}

-*Problem:* The system doesn't reliably know whether a chat is live or offline.
+*Problem:* The system doesn't reliably know whether a chat is live or in messages mode.
 As a result, chatters don't reliably know what's expected of them.
 To help set expectations, the proposed solution is:

-**Proposal** A chat is live if both chatters' status is Online or Busy and either the chat is new (no messages at all) or both chatters have sent messages in the last 8 minutes.
+**Proposal** A chat is live either if the chat is new (no messages at all) and both chatters' status is Online, or if both chatters have sent messages in the last 8 minutes and both chatters' status is Online or Busy.
 The chat's current mode (Live or Messages) is clearly displayed to the chatters.

 As soon as conversation in messages mode satisfies this condition, it immediately goes live and the chatters are notified.